All the times and accomplishments fade. What you remember most are the relationships you made along the journey, hands down. Cherish them.

 Perhaps my friend, former United States Collegiate Heptathlon Champion Patsy Walker Pointer, said it best: "The relationships gained throughout the world, that still stand today, are the greatest treasures that came out of it all."

 Patsy's words resonate with me because they are so very true.
-Give thanks always for one of the greatest gifts God gives us—each other.
+Give thanks always for one of God's greatest gifts—each other.
 Cherish the times you have with people through each chapter of life.